Pulse profile variability associated with the glitch of PSR J1048$-$5832: Summary

 Specifically, the following physical scenario was considered for the relationship between the change in the pulse profile and the glitch.
 Stress on the neutron star crust exerted by magnetic flux tubes in the core superfluid/superconductor in the course of radial expansion of vortex lines exceeds the yield point of the solid crust.
 The direction of the stress dominates towards the stellar equator, thus the broken platelet moves accordingly to relieve strain.
 As the platelet displaces horizontally the magnetic field lines attached are shifted so that the magnetic inclination angle undergoes a small increase irreversibly.
 If the platelet is close enough to the polar cap where radio emission originates, then pulse profile variation and polarization level changes are expected due to induced local curvature in the magnetic field lines' configuration.
 In concurrent with these modifications to the pulsar's emission signature a spin-up glitch occurs as a result of large-scale unpinning of vortex lines triggered by the motion of the broken platelet.
 The post-glitch recovery takes place as a result of the evolution of perturbations to the vortex creep process introduced by the glitch event.
 We have applied this model to the observations of PSR J1048$-$5832.
 We find that $\sim0.2^{\circ}$ decrement in the core component of the pulse profile across glitch 6 implies a shift in the inclination angle by an amount $\Delta\alpha=0.08^{\circ}$, which in turn gives the estimate $D\cong4$\,m for the broken platelet size.
 We identify an exponential decay timescale of 73 d associated with the glitch event 7, which is consistent with the response of a 1.4 $M_{\odot}$ neutron star core cooling via modified Urca process.
 We have also employed the vortex creep model equations to the observables of the largest two glitches of PSR J1048$-$5832 in our sample and obtained the constraint $I_{\rm cs}/I\lesssim4\times10^{-2}$ for the fractional moment of inertia of the crustal superfluid involved in its glitches after correcting for the crustal entrainment effect.
 Theoretical estimates for the time to the next glitch by the vortex creep model match the observed timescales quite well.
 From the correlation analysis predicted by the vortex creep model, we conclude that PSR J1048$-$5832 is still in the process of formation of new vortex traps via crustquakes.
-Future observations will shed light on this pulsar and enable us to probe into the magnetospheric structure and internal superfluid dynamics, as well as their interrelations through glitches in more detail.
+Future better observations during the SKA era~\citep[e.g.,][]{2020MNRAS.493.3608J,2022JApA...43...81S} will provide answers to various questions related to glitches and their interconnection with the pulse emission.